sungnga/react-ecommerce/react-frontend/README.md

       ```
   - Next, destructure all the data object properties so we can use them
     - `const { categories, category, search, results, searched } = data;`
   - Lets test to see if we have categories in the state.
-Render categeories in json stringify form
+Render categories in json stringify form
     - `<h2>Search bar {JSON.stringify(categories)}</h2>`

 **2. Search form**